This post may contain affiliate links. You can view our affiliate disclosure here.

 - You can add a projector floor mount enclosure or ceiling mount.

-Top Shelf Golf has a proven track record with many happy customers.
-They provide a ton of detail about every aspect of this simulator package here.
+Top Shelf Golf provides a ton of detail about every aspect of this simulator package here.

 What Is Included